njibhu/Tyria3DLibrary/README.md

+# This repository has been moved to [github.com/njibhu/t3d](https://github.com/njibhu/t3d)

 # Tyria 3D Library

 Tyria 3D Library is an open source javascript library aimed at accessing and interpreting data from Guild Wars 2 .dat files.